sachinym/Github-Advanced-Security/Module08-SecurityCampaign.md

 In this lab you have completed the following:

-- Turn on the default setup on a juice-shop repository
+- Turned on the default setup on a juice-shop repository
-- Create a campaign from a template
+- Created a campaign from a template
-- Track Security Campaigns
+- Tracked Security Campaigns
-- Edit and Close/delete Security Campigns
+- Edited and Managed Security Campigns